SolarLune/sunvoxgo/readme.md

 Windows, Mac, and Linux support should work, but while the development library builds exist for mobile and web, I haven't implemented them.
 Web may be simple as the library is in a WASM format, so it might just need some glue code to call into Javascript to instantiate the WASM object and then tie the functions in Go to the functions implemented in the WASM (basically what purego already does for the Sunvox engine C libraries on desktop).

+## What's not?

+Engine deinitialization is implemented, but seems to cause an abort-based crash, so... maybe try not to do that.

 ## LICENSE

 The license for this Go bindings package itself is MIT.
 To use the bindings, however, you must adhere to the license outlined by the author of the development library (Nightradio), which can be found [here](example/sunvox_lib-2.1.2b/docs/license/LICENSE.txt).

+## Developer: Internal Notes

+- Internally, playback-altering functions can be slow if executed while actively playing back a song.
+It's faster to pause the audio engine for the channel, make changes, and then resume the engine.